Supported internships for employers

-For further information on supported internships, please visit our Supported internships webpage.
+For information on supported internships for employers, please visit our Supported internships for employers webpage.

 What is a supported internship?

 Supported internships are unpaid and last for a minimum of six months.
-The main goal is for the young person to move into paid employment at the end.
+The main goal is for the young person to move into paid employment.
 During their time at the employer, young people complete a personalised study programme which includes English, maths and employability skills.

 How does a supported internship work?

-Interns work for an employer for a minimum of six months to learn the role and tackle the tasks needed to become suitable for when paid employment might arise.
+Interns work for an employer for a minimum of six months to learn the role and tackle the tasks needed to become suitable for paid employment.

 What is a Job coach?

-The job coach will work with local employers and Interns to ensure there is a suitable job match, depending on their interests and aspirations.
+The job coach will work with local employers and job-match the interns with a suitable employer depending on their interests and aspirations.

 The job coach will monitor the intern’s progress throughout their internship and review/discuss opportunities with the employer.